microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `tomcat 7.0.62` | Tomcat 7.0.62
 `tomcat 8.0` | Newest Tomcat 8.0
 `tomcat 8.0.23` | Tomcat 8.0.23
-`tomcat 8.5` | Newest Tomcat 8.5
+`tomcat 8.5` | Newest Tomcat 8.5 (Default)
 `tomcat 8.5.6` | Tomcat 8.5.6
 `jetty 9.1` | Newest Jetty 9.1
 `jetty 9.1.0.20131115` | Jetty 9.1.0.v20131115
 `jetty 9.3` | Newest Jetty 9.3
 `jetty 9.3.13.20161014` | Jetty 9.3.13.v20161014

-> Note: It is recommended to ignore the minor version number so that the latest supported web container will be used in your Web App.
+> Note1: It is recommended to ignore the minor version number so that the latest supported web container will be used in your Web App.

+> Note2: If project `<packaging>` is set to `jar`, maven plugin will deploy your project to correspond Java SE runtime, `<webcontainer>` will not work in this situation.

 #### `<resource>`
 Property | Description